Video and Model Details

 Spires and Moroni

 There is a single spire on the cedar city, caped by a cupola and a statue of the Angel Moroni.
-The Spire is 160 feet (48.77 metres) 6 inches (15.24 centimetres), including the Statue.
+The Spire is 160 feet 6 inches, including the Statue.

-Note: The official Church fact sheet on the temple lists the temple as being 260 feet (79.25 metres) 6 inches (15.24 centimetres) in height.
+Note: The official Church fact sheet on the temple lists the temple as being 260 feet 6 inches in height.
 This would make the temple taller than the Los Angeles temple, and roughly 26 stories high.
-While the plans probably do list the temple as being 260′ 6″ in height, it probably also lists ground level as being 100 feet (30.48 metres), rather than zero.
+While the plans probably do list the temple as being 260′ 6″ in height, it probably also lists ground level as being 100 feet, rather than zero.
 This is a common practice for plans of buildings that have basements, as it makes math for the below ground levels easier to figure quickly and accurately.
-The exact same practice was used for Plans of the Provo City Center Temple, showing the 150 foot (45.72 metres) tall center spire as being 250 feet (76.2 metres).
+The exact same practice was used for Plans of the Provo City Center Temple, showing the 150 foot tall center spire as being 250 feet.

 The angel Moroni statue was set in place atop the tower of the Cedar City Utah Temple on September 15, 2016.
 The church does not make an announcement about the placing of the statue like they do for a groundbreaking or dedication.
 However word invariably gets out, and the statue was placed to a large crowd of onlookers.
 The Placement of the statueis akin to a capstone, and between the groundbreaking and thededication it is the most significantly recognizable mile marker.
 The statue as carved by Karl Quilter in 1985.
 It was positioned to face east.